ncsu-landscape-dynamics/GRASS_FUTURES/README.md

 ## About this repository

-This repository is the primary repository for development of GRASS GIS version of FUTURES model implementation.
+This repository is the primary repository for development of GRASS GIS version of FUTURES model implementDescriptionation.

 If you want to use latest tested code, use the version in GRASS GIS Addons Subversion repository which is installable using *g.extension* in GRASS GIS